-Quote vs Invoice vs Receipt
+Quote vs Invoice vs Receipt: What's the Difference?

 What is a quote?